Ru-dra04/food_delivery/README.md

 #### 3. Configure environment variables for MongoDB and Stripe API keys in a .env file.
 #### 4. Start the development server:
      #### npm start

+# Dependencies
+To run this food delivery website and application, the following dependencies are required:
+### Frontend Dependencies
+#### React: JavaScript library for building the user interface.
+#### React Router: Provides navigation and routing capabilities for the app.
+#### Axios: For making HTTP requests to the backend.
+#### Stripe React: Enables integration with Stripe for secure payments.

+### Backend Dependencies
+#### Express: Web application framework for Node.js.
+#### Mongoose: Provides MongoDB object modeling for Node.js.
+#### jsonwebtoken: For implementing JSON Web Token (JWT) based authentication.
+#### bcryptjs: For hashing user passwords securely.
+#### Stripe: Library for processing payments through Stripe’s API.

+### Additional Tools
+#### MongoDB Atlas: Cloud-hosted MongoDB for database management.
+#### Dotenv: Loads environment variables from a .env file into the app.

+#### You can install all dependencies by running:
+      #### npm install

+# Conclusion
+This food delivery website and application project provides a comprehensive platform for ordering food, with essential features such as user authentication, a shopping cart, an order management system, and a secure payment system using Stripe.
+The project is built to be responsive, ensuring an optimal user experience across different devices.
+With the admin panel, administrators can efficiently manage food items, view customer orders, and update order statuses.

+This documentation, along with the codebase, provides a detailed guide for setting up, running, and understanding each aspect of the application, making it easier for future developers to enhance and maintain the project.
+Thank you for exploring this documentation!